dzackgarza/Qual-Review-and-Solutions/Topology/Review Doc/sections/00_Point_Set_Definitions.md

 - Locally connected:
   A space is locally connected at a point $x$ iff $\forall N_x \ni x$, there exists a $U\subset N_x$ containing $x$ that is connected.

+Definition (Locally Path-Connected)
+: A space is *locally path-connected* if it admits a basis of path-connected open subsets.

 - Retract:
     A subspace $A \subset X$ is a *retract* of $X$ iff there exists a continuous map $f: X\to A$ such that $f\mid_{A} = \id_A$.
 Equivalently it is a *left* inverse to the inclusion.